 Human-readable Claim Values and Claim Values that reference human-readable values MAY be represented in multiple languages and scripts.
 To specify the languages and scripts, BCP47 (Phillips, A. and M. Davis, “Tags for Identifying Languages,” September 2009.)
 [RFC5646] language tags are added to member names, delimited by a # character.
 For example, family_name#ja-Kana-JP expresses the Family Name in Katakana in Japanese, which is commonly used to index and represent the phonetics of the Kanji representation of the same represented as family_name#ja-Hani-JP.
 As another example, both website and website#de Claim Values might be returned, referencing a Web site in an unspecified language and a Web site in German.

 Since Claim Names are case sensitive, it is strongly RECOMMENDED that language tag values used in Claim Names be spelled using the character case with which they are registered in the IANA Language Subtag Registry (Internet Assigned Numbers Authority (IANA), “Language Subtag Registry,” 2005.)
 [IANA.Language].
-In particular, normally language names are spelled with lowercase characters, region names are spelled with uppercase characters, and languages are spelled with mixed case characters.
+In particular, normally language names are spelled with lowercase characters, region names are spelled with uppercase characters, and scripts are spelled with mixed case characters.
 However, since BCP47 language tag values are case insensitive, implementations SHOULD interpret the language tag values supplied in a case insensitive manner.

 Per the recommendations in BCP47, language tag values for Claims SHOULD only be as specific as necessary.
 For instance, using fr might be sufficient in many contexts, rather than fr-CA or fr-FR.
 Where possible, OPs SHOULD try to match requested Claim locales with Claims it has.
 For instance, if the Client asks for a Claim with a de (German) language tag and the OP has a value tagged with de-CH (Swiss German) and no generic German value, it would be appropriate for the OP to return the Swiss German value to the Client.
 (This intentionally moves as much of the complexity of language tag matching to the OP as possible, to simplify Clients.)